slatedocs/slate/source/includes/_endpoint-boxdata.md

 ##### Static colors

-Include an array of `static_colors` and each categorical color will be taken from the list in order.
+Include an array of `static_colors` and every categorical color will be taken from the list in order.
+If none of your variables have more categories than colors provided here, the generator (below) will never be used, but category lookup will be performed.

 ##### Base